Photo: Bella Bridesmaids Freehold/Marquee Studio

 Cocktail Attire: No Need for a Long Dress or Tux

 The cocktail dress code gets its name from the cocktail dress, typically a knee-length dress that hits just above or below the knee.
-But by today’s standards, cocktail attire is open for lots of variations!
+But by today’s standards, cocktail attire is open for many variations!

-When it comes to dresses, there’s no need to wear a red carpet-ready maxi dress.
+There’s no need to wear a red carpet-ready maxi dress when it comes to dresses.

 Instead, opt for a: